prolic/HumusAmqp/docs/articles/exchanges.rst

     $producer->publish('foo', 'my.routing.key');

-    $messages = array('foo', 'bar', 'baz');
+    $messages = ['foo', 'bar', 'baz');

     $producer->publishBatch($messages, 'my.routing.key');

 The method accepts message body, a routing key and some message attributes.
 Routing key can be blank (``""``) but never ``null``.
 The body needs to be a string.
-The message payload is completely opaque to the library and is not modified by Bunny or RabbitMQ in any way.
+The message payload is completely opaque to the library and is not modified by HumusAmqp or RabbitMQ in any way.

 Data serialization
 ~~~~~~~~~~~~~~~~~~